What happens to your baby’s poop after starting solids

 The colour

-You’re likely to see every colour of the rainbow in their bowel movements, usually dependant on what they’ve eaten, eg spinach might make it green or pureed carrots might make it orange – and beetroot can give you quite the scare!
-Technicolour poo is normal however and should settle as their digestive systems adjust.
-If there is ever blood in the stool or the colour concerns you in any way always speak with your doctor.
+You’re likely to see every colour of the rainbow in their bowel movements, usually depending on what foods they’ve eaten, eg spinach might make it green or sweet potatoes might make it orange – and beetroot can give you quite the scare!

 The consistency

-Yep brace yourself for all manner of things to appear in their poo!
+Yep, brace yourself for all manner of things to appear in their poo!
 Because babies often don’t chew their food well (if at all before they get their teeth) some foods can appear in their nappy just as they appeared on their plate, eg corn kernels.

 Managing constipation once your baby starts solids